 Good flow.
 Clear circulation.
 Uncluttered views.
 Repetition of materials and colors.

 Year-round structure.
 Evergreen shrubs and trees.
 Plants with sculptural shapes.
 Spaces that are beautiful in the snow.

 Minimal hassle.
 Gravel borders next to buildings to eliminate trimming.
 Mass planting to prevent weeds.
 Environmentally-appropriate plants (e.g., drought-tolerant plants for dry areas, etc).

 Sustainability.
 Natural materials.
 Native plant communities whenever possible.
 Lawn alternatives, and more.

 I design landscapes and gardens in central New York.
 My design fee is based on an hourly rate, and there is no charge for an initial consultation.
-I also install and maintain smaller-scale gardens and landscapes—for larger projects, I’m happy to recommend landscape professionals with whom my clients have had great experiences.
+I also install and maintain smaller-scale gardens and landscapes (see fine gardening services)—for larger projects, I’m happy to recommend landscape professionals with whom my clients have had great experiences.

-My horticultural education includes an AS degree in Landscape Architectural Studies from SUNY Morrisville.
+My horticultural and design education includes an AS degree in Landscape Architectural Studies from Morrisville College (SUNY).
 Prior to studying landscape design, I worked as a writer and magazine editor.
 My family and I have traveled extensively, and these experiences often inform the way I think about landscapes.
 When not on the road, we live in the beautiful village of Hamilton, NY.

 Email: elizabethkdouglas [at] gmail [dot] com